 Having an insurance plan that covers the cost of mental health treatments can encourage those suffering to seek help.
 Here’s what insurance companies are doing to reduce stigma and provide coverage.

 Mental health issues are a growing problem for Singapore, with suicide continuing to be the leading cause of death for those aged 10 to 29 years old in 2019.
 Mental health illnesses can include depression, anxiety disorders, bipolar disorder, eating disorders, Schizophrenia and more.

 The effects of COVID-19 have only exacerbated the problem.
-During the circuit breaker period in April and May 2020, calls to the suicide prevention agency Samaritans of Singapore (SOS) hotline rose 30-35% from a year ago.
+Suicide cases have also been the highest in eight years in 2020.
 Experts are also predicting a long-tail effect of COVID-19 on mental health due to rising stress levels with the uncertainty of the pandemic as well as the adverse economic effects we are seeing today.

 However, this problem isn’t going ignored and we continue to chip away at the stigma surrounding mental health conditions.

 On a positive note, mental health awareness among young Singaporeans appears to be gaining traction, evident from the increase in patients seeking treatment for mental health conditions at public hospitals each year.
 Insurers are also starting to recognise mental health as a health issue, including coverage for mental health into insurance policies.

 Beyond Medisave and integrated shield plans, there are mental health insurance plans available that can help to cover the costs associated with the diagnosis and treatment of mental health illnesses.
 This could include doctors’ appointments and therapy treatments.